Who Are People of the Book (ahl al kitab)?

 Source: Abd Ali ibn Jumah Arusi Huwayzi, Tafsir Nurul-Thaqalain, vol. 3, p.
 457.

 This incident is well known in the Shi'ite tradition but we also have Sunni scholars like Imam al-Baghawi mention 'Ali رضي الله عنه referring to the Zoroastrians as people who received a sacred scripture (see Imam al-Baghawi tafsir, verse 9.29).
 Most scholars accept that the Zoroastrians are the people referred to in the Quran as Majus [22:17].
-This is is quite remarkable considering the typical perception of Zoroastrians as fire-worshippers or pagans.
+This is quite remarkable considering the typical perception of Zoroastrians as fire-worshippers or pagans.
 Compare this to the Christian attitude towards the Native Americans and all non-Christian groups as heathens put to the sword.

 Some Muslim scholars took a middle ground so they accepted Zoroastrians and other non-Abrahamic traditions to be People of the Book but refused to provide legal support for marrying their women and eating their meat which they restricted to Jews and Christians.